 To support you: This may include assisting with the resolution of technical support issues or other issues relating to the websites or services, whether by email, in-app support or otherwise.

-To enhance our websites and services and develop new ones: For example, by tracking and monitoring your use of websites and services so we can keep improving, or by carrying out technical analysis of our websites and services so that we can optimise your user experience and provide you with more efficient tools.
+To enhance our websites and services and develop new ones: For example, by tracking and monitoring your use of our websites and services so we can keep improving, or by carrying out technical analysis of our websites and services so that we can optimise your user experience and provide you with more efficient tools.

-To analyse, aggregate and report: We may use your personal data (whether obtained directly or from third parties) to produce aggregated and anonymised analytics and reports, which we may share publicly or with third parties.
+To analyse, aggregate and report: We may use your personal information (whether obtained directly or from third parties) to produce aggregated and anonymised analytics and reports, which we may share publicly or with third parties.

-· our related entities;
+- our related entities;

-· third party suppliers who assist us in performing our functions and activities, such as identity-verification, customer service ticketing, IT and electronic marketing services providers;
+- third party suppliers who assist us in performing our functions and activities, such as identity-verification, customer service ticketing, IT and electronic marketing services providers;

-Rest assured, where we disclose personal data to a third party in another country, we put safeguards in place requiring the third party to ensure your personal data remains protected.
-Generally, these include putting in place suitable contractual obligations on the recipient that ensure they comply with all applicable laws in relation to their handling of such personal information.
-Please contact us if you would like details of these obligations.
-Our current service providers are located in Australia.
+Rest assured, where we disclose personal information to a third party in another country, we put safeguards in place requiring the third party to ensure your personal information remains protected.
+These safeguards usually include contractual obligations placed on the recipient to ensure that they comply with all applicable laws (such as the Australian Privacy Principles) in relation to their handling of such personal information.
+Please contact us if you would like further details regarding these obligations.

 We may share aggregated or de-identified information with third parties for research, marketing, analytics and other purposes, provided that this information does not identify particular individuals.

 You can exercise these rights at any time by sending an email to [email protected].